carmelag/graphql-cursor-pagination/README.md

 This approach is not the most efficient because of some intrinsic weaknesses.
 The approach doesn't scale well for larger and size-variable datasets.
 The method's speed is strictly related to the offset-value: *the bigger, the slower*.
-When offset is really big the performance goes down because the application should go through all the elements before the offset to throw them away then and start pagination from the *offset-th* item.
+When offset is considerable the performance goes down because the application should go through all the elements before the offset to throw them away then and start pagination from the *offset-th* item.
 Beyond the __performance issues__, there are also problems related to the __correctness of results__.
-It could happen that some data are received multiple times and some others are never shown.
+It could happen that some data might be received multiple times and some other is never shown.
 This issue is related to the order of the data and to new data.
 If the order is not specified and new items are added the __page-drift issue__ is the outcome.
-In spite of the limitations, this approach is really simple and is acceptable with a size-limited dataset having approximately a fixed number of items.
+Despite the limitations, this approach is really simple and is acceptable with a size-limited dataset having approximately a fixed number of items.

 ### Cursor-based pagination
 The __cursor-based pagination (also known as [Relay](https://relay.dev/docs/en/introduction-to-relay)-style pagination)__ is the solution to the limitations of the limit/offset approach.